-The Group enters into the contracts that are effective as hedges from an economic perspective, but they do not qualify for hedge accounting.
-The change in the fair value of such instrument is recognised in the statement of profit and loss.
+The Group enters into contracts that are effective as hedges from an economic perspective but they do not qualify for hedge accounting.
+The change in the fair value of such instrument is recognised in profit or loss.

 Impairment of financial assets (other than at fair value)